DiscordDinoBot/.github/profile/README.md

 # Dino Bot
 > Best Discord bot for having focused study sessions.

+Dino Bots code is available to the public and can be used to create your own projects.

 Check out our [website](https://www.dinosaurbot.com) for additional information on the bot!